 The city of blue waves and sunlight – Nha Trang has everything you want for a beach break.
-One of the best thing you can do in Nha Trang is chilling on the golden sandy shore or booking a 4-island Nha Trang tour for even more wonderful seascape.
+One of the best things you can do in Nha Trang is chilling on the golden sandy shore or book a 4-island Nha Trang tour for an even more wonderful seascape.
 Nha Trang also has delicious and various seafood for your dream BBQ party.

-Mui Nehas been known not only for its emerald sea but also for the beautiful sand white and red sand dunes.
-The most famous and cheapest activity to be enjoying in the sand dunes can be either sand sliding or riding jeep car.
+Mui Ne has been known not only for its emerald sea but also for the beautiful sandy white and red sand dunes.
+The most famous and cheapest activity to be enjoying in the sand dunes can be either sand sliding or riding a jeep car.

-White dunes: at Bau Trang, more suitable for jeep riding
+- White dunes: at Bau Trang, more suitable for a jeep riding

-You can do many things in Ho Chi Minh City like trying Vietnamese coffee, shopping at Ben Thanh market, sightseeing Saigon Notre Dame Cathedral.
-However, the top thing to do at Ho Chi Minh is learning more about Vietnamese history at War Remnant Museum and Cu Chi Tunnels.
+You can do many things in Ho Chi Minh City like trying Vietnamese coffee, shopping at Ben Thanh market, and sightseeing at Saigon Notre Dame Cathedral.
+However, the top thing to do at Ho Chi Minh is to learn more about Vietnamese history at War Remnant Museum and Cu Chi Tunnels.

 Visit War Remnant Museum

 A trip to War Remnant Museum is one educational thing to do in Saigon if you want to get more insight into the history of the city.
-The museum offers a perspective of the Vietnam War on from the other side with powerful presentation through artifacts, photographs and documents.
+The museum offers a perspective of the Vietnam War from the other side with a powerful presentation through artifacts, photographs, and documents.